dedee95/SEXmer/docs/detail_algorithm.md

 ```
-1. Converted a sex-specific kmer sequence into a 2-bit encoded integer and stored it in a hash-based marker index.
+1. Convert a sex-specific kmer sequence into a 2-bit encoded integer and store it in a hash-based marker index.
 2. Scan the reference genome sequentially using a rolling integer kmer scanning algorithm.
 3. Generate each genomic kmer at the current position using efficient 2-bit operations (bit shifting, masking, and integer encoding).
 4. Query each genomic kmer against the marker index using hash lookup.